 - in store by swiping your Nectar card at the till, with retailers such as Sainsbury’s, Argos and BP

-- online with evouchers via the Nectar online store, with retailers such as Eurostar, PizzaExpress and Hertz (for a more complete list, see Nectar’s official list).
+- online with evouchers via the Nectar online store, with retailers such as ebay, Esso, Argos, British Airways and more (for a more complete list, see Nectar’s official list).

-Also, be aware that Nectar points do not expire, but if you don’t earn or redeem any Nectar points in a rolling 12 month period, then your Nectar account may be closed and all Nectar points lost.
+Pro tip: Also, be aware that Nectar points do not expire, but if you don’t earn or redeem any Nectar points in a rolling 12-month period, then your Nectar account may be closed and all Nectar points lost.

 While the value you get from nectar points depends on how you redeem them, you can assume they're worth 0.5p each so 100 nectar points would be worth 50p.

 You can earn 20,000 Nectar points by taking out an Amex Nectar credit card and spending £2,000 in your first three months of card membership.
 This welcome offer is only available to new cardmembers who have not held a personal American Express Card within the previous 24 months.

 Assuming a value of 0.5p per Nectar point, the value of the Amex Nectar card 20,000 welcome bonus is £100.